CERTCC/CERT-Guide-to-CVD/docs/topics/phases/index.md

 - [**Discovery**](discovery.md) - A researcher (not necessarily an academic one) discovers a vulnerability by using one of numerous tools and processes.
 - [**Reporting**](reporting.md) - A researcher submits a vulnerability report to a software or product vendor, or a third-party coordinator if necessary.
-- [**Validation and Triage**](validation_triage.md) - The analyst validates the report to ensure accuracy before action can be taken and prioritizes reports relative to others.
+- [**Validation andprioritization**](validation_triage.md) - The analyst validates the report to ensure accuracy before action can be taken and prioritizes reports relative to others.
 - [**Remediation**](remediation.md) - A remediation plan (ideally a software patch, but could also be other mechanisms) is developed and tested.
 - [**Public Awareness**](public_awareness.md) - The vulnerability and its remediation plan is disclosed to the public.
 - [**Deployment**](deployment.md) - The remediation is applied to deployed systems.